IsmaelHeredia/Directory-Cleaner/README.md

 The script has two commands:

--clean <directory>: Clear selected directory
+-clean <directory>: Clean selected directory

 -clean-downloads: Clean the download folder